A religious community, an ecumenical endeavor, a Celtic spirit

 A vowed member of the fellowship

-The Companions of Anamchara Fellowship are men and women, lay or ordained who desire to connect themselves with the sisters and brothers of Anamchara Fellowship, but do not feel called to the vowed life of a Religious.
+The Companions of Anamchara Fellowship are fellow Christians, lay or ordained, who desire to connect themselves with the Sisters, Brothers, and Siblings of Anamchara Fellowship, but do not feel called to the vowed life of a Religious.
 They work for the advancement of their own spiritual lives, and to further their own interests and those of Anamchara Fellowship in general.

-Companions will be external members of the Fellowship, with voice but no vote concerning the governance of the Community, and they will be an integral part of the prayer life of the Brothers, Sisters and other Companions.
+Companions will be external members of the Fellowship, with voice but no vote concerning the governance of the Community, and they will be an integral part of the prayer life of the Brothers, Sisters, Siblings, and other Companions.

 It is expected that the Companions will seek to grow in the charisms of generosity, hospitality, compassion and love, and in Christ’s own spirit of prayer and devotion, upholding the virtues of Simplicity, Fidelity and Obedience.